kstoreyf/Corrfunc/README.rst

 The 2-point correlation function measures the clustering of galaxies (or other tracers) as a function of scale.
 Traditionally, this is done by counting the pairs of galaxies in a given separation bin, and normalizing by the pairs in a uniform random catalog.

-The continuous-function estimator eliminates the need for binning, in separation or any other quantity.
+The Continuous-Function Estimator eliminates the need for binning, in separation or any other quantity.
 Rather, it projects the pairs onto any user-defined set of basis functions.
 It replaces the pair counts with vectors, and the random normalization vector term with a matrix, that describe the contribution of the pairs to each basis function.
 The correlation function can then be directly evaluated at any separation, resulting in a continuous estimation.